Kevinle76/Python-API-Challenge/README.md

 # Python-API-Challenge

 In this section, we'll create a Python script to visualize the weather of 500+ cities of varying distance from the equator.
 To do so, you'll use a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and your problem-solving skills to create a representative model of weather across cities.

-The requirement is to create a series of scatter plots to showcase the following relationships:
+Create a series of scatter plots to showcase the following relationships

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude
 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-After each plot, add a sentence or two explaining what the code is analyzing.

-The second requirement is to compute the linear regression for each relationship.
-This time, separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
+Compute the linear regression for each relationship.

 * Northern Hemisphere - Temperature (F) vs. Latitude
 * Southern Hemisphere - Temperature (F) vs. Latitude